 Create a user-assigned managed identity

-To create a user-assigned managed identity, use the az identity create command.
-The
+To create a user-assigned managed identity, your account needs the Managed Identity Contributor role assignment.

 -g parameter specifies the resource group where to create the user-assigned managed identity, and the